travis-ci/docs-travis-ci-com/user/deployment/snaps.md

 in the example above.

 ## Providing credentials to upload the snap

-To upload snaps from Travis CI, export a Snap Store login token.
-You can do this with the snapcraft command-line tool, once you have [enabled snap support](https://docs.snapcraft.io/core/install) on your system.
+To upload snaps from Travis CI, export a Snap Store login token, and provide it as an environment variable `$SNAP_TOKEN`.

+If you have not done so already, [enable snap support](https://docs.snapcraft.io/core/install) on your system.

 ```bash
 sudo snap install snapcraft --classic
 ```

 Login tokens can specify how, when, and where they can be used, thus minimising damage from compromise.
 For Travis CI, export a token that can only upload this snap to the channel you specified above (in this example, `edge`):

 ```bash
 snapcraft export-login --snaps my-snap-name --channels edge -